phillip-h/todo/README.md

-* -d, --delete   -> delete the todo list
+* -d, --delete   -> delete the to-do list

-* -l, --list     -> list all todo lists and exit
+* -l, --list     -> list all to-do lists and exit

-* -n, --no-color -> disable colored output
+* -n, --no-color -> disable colorized output

-* -p, --print    -> print the todo list to the console and exit
+* -p, --print    -> print the to-do list to the console and exit

-* -r, --rename   -> rename the todo list
+* -r, --rename   -> rename the to-do list

 # configuration

 Don't like how something works or looks?
 You can probably change it in `config.hpp`.
-Just change and rebuild
+Just change and rebuild.
+A real configuration file is a future goal.